bngetich/liftoff-assignments-old/P2-Project_Outline/README.md

 ## Submission Instructions

 ### Overview
 In my home country there has been a shift from subsistence to agribusiness farming.
-I want to create an app that will help farmers manage their farms/greenhouses.
-The application will collect sensor data(temperature, humidity) and send it to ThingSpeak cloud for storage and analysis.
+I want to create an app that will help farmers manage their greenhouses.
+The application will collect sensor data(temperature, humidity, soil moisture ) and send it to ThingSpeak cloud for storage and analysis.
 It will notify the farmer of any environmental factors that will destroy their crops.
 A Rasberry Pi or Arduino can be used to collect the sensor data and send it to ThingSpeak but for the moment I will be sending http requests with mock sensor data to ThingSpeak instead.
 I will then create a web client that will get the data from the ThingSpeak and visualize it.
 Once I have the data I can write an algorithm that will notify the farmer(could be via SMS) on the environmental condition.
 ### Features
-1. User Login: User will be able login and view a dashboard of sensor data of their farm or greenhouse
+1. User Login: User will be able login and view a dashboard of sensor data of their greenhouse
 2. Notification: User can receive a notification of any environmental factor that can affect their crop
 3. Reactive interface: User will be able to view charts that are dynamic and modern
 ### Technologies